Looking to learn more about how central banks impact FX markets? Check out the DailyFX Trading Guides.

 Elsewhere, signs that the Lega and Five Star Movement parties would come together to form a Euroskeptic, populist government have started to reintroduce some political uncertainty back into the equation for the Euro.
 There has been chatter that the populist Italian government would seek to write-off some of their debt, sending Italian bond yields higher.
 As is often the case, bonds tend to be the canary in the coal mine.

 EUR/USD Price: Daily Timeframe (August 2017 to May 2018) (Chart 2)

-With price momentum firmly negative (EMAs, MACD, Slow Stochastics), EUR/USD is eying a break below its May low at 1.1823 to signal continuation towards the December 2017 swing lows near 1.1720 (corresponding with the measured move higher by the DXY Index).
-Similar to the DXY Index, price is treating the daily 13-EMA as the key support level in the downtrend.
+Bearish momentum remains firmly negative (EMAs, MACD, Slow Stochastics) now that EUR/USD is breaking below its May low at 1.1823.
+This signals the beginning of a continuation effort towards the December 2017 swing lows near 1.1720 (corresponding with the measured move higher by the DXY Index).
+Similar to the DXY Index, price continues to treat the daily 13-EMA as the key support level in the downtrend.

 USD/JPY Price: 4-hour Timeframe (January 2018 to May 2018) (Chart 3)

 USD/JPY hit its first test of resistance yesterday when it approached the February high just below 110.50 and failed.
 Ultimately, with price having broken through the earlier May highs near 105.05, further topside resolution is eyed.
 The mid-January swing high at 111.48 remains the targeted level for now.

 Read more: US Dollar Pacing to Fresh Yearly Highs as US Yields Jump

 FX TRADING RESOURCES